 - 1. The Mona School of Business and Management offers BSc. degrees in the following areas:

 - Accounting (Major and Minor)

 - Banking and Finance (Major)

 - Chemistry & Management (Option)

 - Entrepreneurship (Major)

 - Human Resource Management (Major)

 - Management Studies (Major and Minor)

 - Marketing (Major)

 - Operations Management (Major)

 - Tourism Management (Major)

-- Students must satisfy the programme requirements as set out in the Faculty Handbook for the year in which they were accepted to the programme.
+- 2. Students must satisfy the programme requirements as set out in the Faculty Handbook for the year in which they were accepted to the programme.

-- Students taking two (2) Majors or a Major/Minor are required to select an alternative departmental course where a compulsory course is common to both.

-- 4. Where the same course is listed for both a Major and a Minor, it is counted only ONCE, therefore, an additional approved course must also be taken to complete the required total of 60 credits.
+- 3. Students taking two (2) Majors or a Major/Minor are required to select an alternative departmental course where a compulsory course is common to both.
+That is, where the same course is listed for both a Major and a Minor, it is counted only ONCE, therefore, an additional approved course must also be taken to complete the required total of 60 credits.

-- 5. Students must satisfy the pre-requisite requirements for all courses including those not specifically stated in the list of required courses.
+- 4. Students must satisfy the pre-requisite requirements for all courses including those not specifically stated in the list of required courses.
 See page 92 for Course Offering information.

-- 6. Approval of Majors/Minors: Majors and minors are granted at the discretion of the Head of the particular unit and will depend on the following minimum criteria:
+- 5. Approval of Majors/Minors: Majors and minors are granted at the discretion of the Head of the particular unit and will depend on the following minimum criteria:

-- a.
-Completion of at least 30 Level I credits of your approved major
+- (a) Completion of at least 30 Level I credits of your approved major

-- b.
-Cumulative GPA is ≥ 3.0
+- (b) Cumulative GPA is \geq 3.0

-- c.
-Capacity within MSBM to accept additional students
+- (c) Capacity within MSBM to accept additional students

-- d.
-Submission of formal online change of major/minor request
+- (d) Submission of formal online change of major/minor request

 Students MUST await approval of request before attempting required courses.
 Failure to do so WILL result in the change NOT being reflected on your degree certificate.
-Please note that achieving a. or b. above does not guarantee a place, as there are special considerations related to c.
+Please note that achieving (a) or (b) above does not guarantee a place, as there are special considerations related to (c).

-7. Exemption Without Credit for CAPE Subjects

-See page 30: Section 6 for details
+Exemption Without Credit for CAPE Subjects See page 30:Section 6 for details PROGRAMME OF STUDY REQUIREMENTS